gwenknight/gwenknight.github.io/_pages/research.md

 ## Research themes

-My research is united by the use of mathematical modelling to tackle the spread of antibacterial resistance (AbR), and now SARS-CoV-2.
+My research is united by the use of mathematical modelling to tackle the spread of antibacterial resistance (AbR).
 I am interested in using cutting-edge quantitative methods to explore the many dimensions of AbR from it's basic genetic evolution, to environmental selection to informing the design of interventions for control.
 I work closely with experimental microbiologists as well as clinicians to get to the fundamentals of the dynamics of AbR.
 Using this experience of thinking about the sources of AbR, I have worked on trying to understand and quantify the spread of SARS-CoV-2, specifically in hospital settings.

-### (1) Why does prevelance of resistance in infection vary by age?
+### (1) Why does prevelance of resistance in infection vary by age and sex?

 This is the focus of my MRC CDA.
 My three work packages here will involve